 Motor-activated battery switches control the batteries.

-These switches are all activated using the main Battery switch at the dash, located on the auxiliary helm switch panel.
+These switches are all activated using the main Battery key switch at the dash, located on the auxiliary helm switch panel.
+This key switch acts as the battery on/off switch for all battery banks.

 Batteries